timadorus/timadorus.github.io/pages/general/goals.md

 There are few areas of computer science that develop as fast a the quality of computer generated images and 3D worlds.
-Decisions made today regarding acceptable detail fidelity ensure rendering in real-time on todays hardware can seem out-dated just month later.
+Decisions made today regarding acceptable detail fidelity ensure rendering in real-time on todays hardware can seem out-dated just months later.

-This requires a creation and management of visual resources that is unlike todays game industry of re-creating most assets for each product.
+This requires a creation and management of visual resources that is unlike todays game industry practice of re-creating most assets for each product.
 Rather master models should be of the hight degree of detail possible.
 Processes, methods and tools to automatically down-grade assets for in-game use must be created and deployed.
 This processing must take place with as little human intervention as possible.
+But it should support such intervention if needed or wanted.

 ## Base Requirements ##